 “How would we do that?”

 He grinned.
 The playful twinkle in his green eyes told her she was on the right track.

 “Kissing is very good.”
 She liked how the conversation had turned.
-Hell, she liked Luke.
+She liked Luke.
 A lot.
 She trusted him, not necessarily with her heart, but with her body.
 She wanted to be with him.
-Yes, for sex, but also because she loved the respect he showed her.
+Yes, for sex, but also because she loved the respect he was showing her.

 Luke reached for his wine.
 “How so?”